 Garage doors are considered by most home owners as a necessary part of the home and they are given no further thought.

-Approximately 2,500 Americans are injured when they get trapped under a closing door, and again the opener safety settings are at fault.
-Older garage doors with regular (non safety) glass in them account for about 700 injuries when the glass breaks.
-This older glass should be replaced with newer glass.
+Older garage doors with regular (non safety) glass in them account for about seven hundred injuries when the glass breaks.
+This older glass should or could be replaced with newer glass.

 When did you last check the safety features on your door opener?